coffee2code/one-click-close-comments/readme.txt

 = () =
 * New: Add support for using dashicons for the click character
+* Change: Replace the bullet character (solid circle) with comment bubble dashicon as column icon for one-click link
 * New: Add CHANGELOG.md file and move all but most recent changelog entries into it
 * New: Add inline documentation for hook
 * Change: Initialize plugin on 'plugins_loaded' action instead of on load